<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 The technical components of a defense-in-depth strategy

-Firewalls and Managed Detection & Response (MDR)
+Firewalls and Extended Detection & Response (XDR)

 Antivirus and vulnerability scanning